LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/troubleshoot/startup-errors.md

-﻿# Enabling ASP.NET Core stdout log (Windows Server)
+﻿# Troubleshooting startup errors (Windows Server)

 Some errors that occurr during application startup prevent Amplia's logging framework from working.
-In such cases, enabling the
+In such cases, attempt one of the solutions below to diagnose the problem.

+## 1. Application Event Log

+1. Open the Start menu, search for **Event Viewer**, and then select the **Event Viewer** app.
+1. In **Event Viewer**, open the **Windows Logs** node.
+1. Select **Application** to open the Application Event Log.
+1. Search for errors associated with the failing app.
+Errors have a value of *IIS AspNetCore Module* or *IIS Express AspNetCore Module* in the *Source* column.

-ASP.NET Core stdout log usually helps to diagnose the issue.
+## 2. Enable the ASP.NET Core stdout log

 > [!IMPORTANT]
 > Disable stdout logging when troubleshooting is complete.